What we mean by Music

 - live performance and touring

-Priority: music and content for all platforms by investment in
+Priority: music recording, video and promotional content for all broadcast and online platforms by investment in:

 - new multi song projects and singles (including recording, video and promotion)